Ajab Gayer Ajab Katha

-Ajab Gayer Ajab Katha is a Bengali language fantasy comedy film directed by Tapan Sinha based on a novel Nabiganjer Daityo of Sirshendu Mukhopadhyay.
-This film was released in 1998 under the banner of Shree Venkatesh Films.
-This was the last complete movie made by director Tapan Sinha.
+Ajab Gayer Ajab Katha is a 1998 Bengali-language comedy horror film co-written and directed by Tapan Sinha.
+Produced by Shrikant Mohta under the banner of Shree Venkatesh Films, the film is based on Shirshendu Mukhopadhyay's novel Nabiganjer Doityo. the plot follows a group of villagers who attempt to save their king Birchandra from an invasion launched a group of scumbags.
+It stars Soumitra Chatterjee, Debashree Roy, Debesh Roychowdhury, Nirmal Kumar, Manoj Mitra, Kaushik Sen and Rajatava Dutta.
+It was the last complete movie made by Sinha.

 Plot

 Birchandra, the king without a kingdom lives alone in his palace at Nabiganj village.
 He is least bothered about his kinghood and hidden royal treasure.
 Few villagers take undue advantage of his indifference.
 One unknown bodybuilder Kinkar comes to the village and loses his memory.
 Birchandra gives him shelter.
 Local teacher Dukkhoharan and an old priest of the village realises that some criminals may attack Birchandra for the king's treasure that is hidden below his palace.